 Despite worrying falls in children reading this year, here at LoveReading4Kids we have had some shining moments.
 We have been honoured to be shortlisted for a number of awards, from the Heart of Gold Award at the Small Awards to Retail Business of the Year at the British Business Awards to Book Retailer of the Year at the Nibbies.
 This is our second year of being an online bookstore with social purpose and we're proud to see word of our work spreading.
 We've reached some amazing milestones this year, by donating up to 25% of the cover price of every book sold to UK schools (while also giving shoppers 10% off!) and so far we've raised more than £75,000 for our schools.
 Much needed funds to help stock school libraries and engender a life-long love of reading.

 Even with the celebration and excitement of glittering awards ceremonies the brightest highlights of our year have been the amazing books we've been able to read, review and share with you, the very best of which were given a LoveReading4Kids Star.
-For those who are unfamiliar, our Star Books are the cream of the crop, the pick of the bunch and the books that stand out from the thousands read by our editorial team over the course of the year.
-These Star Books come with our highest recommendation, and if you get overwhelmed with all the latest releases, our Star Books are a great place to start when selecting your children's next read.
+Our Star Books are the cream of the crop, the pick of the bunch, and the books that stand out from the thousands read by our editorial team over the course of the year.
+These Star Books come with our highest recommendation, and are a great place to start when selecting your children's next read or a gift for the young people in your lives.

 We never cease to be amazed by the creativity and talent from the authors and illustrators in the children's book world.
 2024 has seen new gems from much loved picture book talent; Emily Gravett delivered yet another delicious book to explore in Bothered by Bugs, Oliver Jeffers and Sam Winston aced it with The Dictionary Story, and Mariajo Ilustrajo conjured up magic when I Hate Books became I LOVE books.
 Picture books are the first step towards a lifetime of reading and whilst we have just a few included within this collection, you can find many more picture book treasures recently published here.